dakinegroup/summertraining2015/report/project_report.md

 It is the property in oop in which sub classes  inherit or acquire the properties of its main class.

 #### Polymorphism
+Means the ability to take more than on form.
+Consider a situation.
+There is a class names Area.
+It has three objects circle, square & triangle with functions area(circle), area(square) & area(triangle) respectively.
+But the operation area is different for all three figures.
+So polymorphism will be helpful in objects with different internal functions to show same external functions.

 #### Operator Overloading
 It is the process in which a operator is asked to do different tast at different instances.